Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 \subsection{Problem Formulation}

-We consider a scenario where a user is standing in front of a mobile robot.
-It is assumed that the user is within the image frame of a standard RGB camera mounted on the robot.
+We consider a scenario in which a user stands in front of a mobile robot equipped with a standard RGB camera mounted on it.
+It is assumed that the user is within the camera’s field of view.
 If the user is not visible, spatial voice localization can be used, for example, to attract the attention of the robot \cite{Gonzalez-Billandon2021}.
 However, such a problem is not in the scope of this work.
-Once the user exhibits a pointing gesture, the robot is required to recognize its occurrence, estimate direction, and move towards the pointed target.
+Once the user exhibits a pointing gesture, the robot is required to recognize its occurrence, estimate direction, and move toward the pointed target.
 A scheme for this is illustrated in Figure \ref{fig:robot_scheme}.
-It is important to note that pointing, in this work, is the extension of the arm along with the index finger while flexing the other fingers into the palm.
-While they can be included in future efforts, we do not consider other approaches such as using more than one finger or non-manual gestures such as head movements \cite{Cooperrider2018}.
+In this work, pointing is defined as the extension of the arm and index finger while the remaining fingers are flexed into the palm.
+Alternative gestures, such as pointing with multiple fingers or non-manual gestures like head nodding, could be explored in future studies \cite{Cooperrider2018}.

 To achieve the above goal and provide a pointing framework, we address two problems: 1) Derive a recognition model where the occurrence of a pointing gesture with the index finger is identified; and, 2) derive an estimation model for the pointing direction along with the position of the pointing finger.
 Images are continuously perceived by the robot in real-time.
 In parallel, a recognition model $h(I_t)\in\{0,1\}$ observes image $I_t$ at time $t$ for whether pointing is visible $h(I_t)=1$ or not $h(I_t)=0$.
 The recognition model acts as a trigger for direction estimation and motion to the target.
 The estimation model $\Gamma(I_t)$, in turn, is a regression problem aimed to map image $I_t$ to the following pointing parameters: index finger position $\ve{p}=(x_p,y_p,z_p)\in\mathbb{R}^3$ and pointing direction described by the pitch $\beta\in\mathbb{R}$ and yaw $\gamma\in\mathbb{R}$ angles.
 Pointing is, therefore, described by the feature vector $\ve{v}=(x_p,y_p,z_p,\beta,\gamma)$.
 These pointing parameters are defined relative to the coordinate frame $\mathcal{O}_c$ of the camera as seen in Figure \ref{fig:arm_pointing}.
 Yaw angle $\gamma$ is the rotation about the $z_c$ axis of $\mathcal{O}_c$.
 Pitch $\beta$, on the other hand, is the angle of the finger axis with the $x_c-y_c$ plane.